brahmbeyond/instareel/instareel/README.md

 ** writing documentation
-# Instagram Reel Downloader
+# instareel

-This project allows you to download Instagram Reels using Javascript and Puppeteer.
+This project allows you to download your Instagram Reels.

 ## Installation
 ```bash